 5 out of 5 people found this review helpful.

 Hair: Brown, Straight, Medium

-p soft peach 530 is a light pinky peach blush. it creates a very natural glow on your cheeks and you cant overdo it with this blush coz it's sheer and the color turns out very light, which is perfect for everyday wear for those with fair-light skintone like me (shu uemura 974, bobbi brown 2 sand, mac nc20). i used to love this one loads but have recently found a more suitable cheek color for my skintone so won't be repurchasing this one.
+p soft peach 530 is a light pinky peach blush. it creates a very natural glow on your cheeks and you cant overdo it with this blush coz it's sheer and the color turns out very light, which is perfect for everyday wear for those with fair-light skintone like me (shu uemura 974, bobbi brown 2 sand, mac nc20). love this one loads. already repurchased.

 on 8/2/2011 10:28:00 PM

 Hair: Black, Straight, Medium